Enabling data, people, process and tools for new value in healthcare

 Payers and providers have been transforming digitally for years.
 Imagine a day before online bill pay, asynchronous messages with your doctor, mobile prescription refills and text messages as medication reminders.

-This Issue Roundup discusses a fresh perspective on digital transformation that can inspire new ways of viewing the journey.
+This Issue Roundup discusses a fresh perspective on digital transformation in healthcare – ideas that can inspire new ways of viewing the journey.

 Relationship between Transformation and Person Centricity

 Two parallel concepts are converging within this new wave of transformation in healthcare.
 We dare say that digital transformation equals person centricity.